 1. Eat a Low-Histamine Diet

+I dive deeper into histamine-containing foods in my article, Mast Cell Activation Syndrome (MCAS): When Histamine Goes Haywire.
 For more detailed lists, I recommend The Histamine and Tyramine Restricted Diet by Dr. Janice Joneja or the Food Compatibility List from the Swiss Interest Group for Histamine Intolerance.

 2. Use a DAO Enzyme Supplement

-3. Use Antihistamines and Mast Cell Stabilizers
+3. Incorporate Antihistamines and Mast Cell Stabilizers

 - Vitamin C